|Intention Empowerment 1||Listen|

 For many people the most obvious and attractive benefit of Yoga Nidra is stress reduction, and the reversal of the side effects of stress on body and mind.
 Yoga Nidra offers a reliable method to commune with and nurture our essence.
 Through this, we can begin to put the movements of the world and our lives in perspective, allowing us to see a bigger picture.

 The afterglow of Yoga Nidra can be quite magical.
+Many yogis observe Nidra having the longest effect of all Yoga practices.
 For me everything is more easeful afterward and I experience an increased sense of presence and receptivity.
 I find that my ability to focus is greatly improved, I have no trouble falling asleep, and in general everything seems more spacious.
 Since I began practicing regularly I find I am able to regulate my mood and I experience no negative effects of Anxiety, Depression, or Irritability.
 The practice of Yoga Nidra cultivates equanimity – a treasure beyond value.

 Practicing Yoga Nidra in a group can be quite wonderful.
 I teach public dedicated Yoga Nidra classes and I offer an abbreviated Yoga Nidra practice at the end of all of my Hatha Yoga classes.
 I also offer customized private sessions and free recordings above which you can listen to any time you like.